Buying a home after bankruptcy?

 - Fees: You will need mandatory insurance with a mainstream lender if you have less than 20% down.
 With an Alternative Lender it will cost you a 1% of the net amount borrowed.
 If you have sufficient down payment the fee could or may be capped saving you from having to pay it out-of -pocket at closing.

 - Appraisal: Whenever you have 20% or more down you will require an 3rd party appraisal and is a requirement of the approval.
 It is recommended you factor in the time required to complete the appraisal when negotiating your financing condition clause and allow ample time for the report to be completed.

 - Consultation: We recommend to consult with a mortgage professional at anytime you are considering purchasing or refinancing your home after bankruptcy.
 Your mortgage professional will be able to determine how best to structure your new mortgage and qualify you in the best possible way, determined by your own credit situation.

-- At Mortgage Architects we have been serving clients with all sorts of financial and credit situations.
+- At Real Mortgage Associates we have been serving clients with all sorts of financial and credit situations.
 We know how best to fit you in either a mainstream lending program, or an interim Alternative mortgage solution.

 - Call or apply on line today if you buying or refinancing a home after bankruptcy